LinkedIn Ads for B2B SaaS: The Complete Playbook for Generating Pipeline

 First define what type of company makes sense as a client.

-Industry — Avoid broad categories like Technology.
-Specific segmentations like SaaS, fintech, HR tech, martech or B2B software are far more useful.
+Industry: Avoid broad buckets like "Technology".
+Specific segmentations, SaaS, fintech, HR tech, martech, B2B software, are far more useful.

-Company size — For many SaaS products the sweet spot tends to be between 50 and 500 employees.
-Companies large enough to have budget but small enough to make decisions relatively quickly.
+Company size: For many SaaS products the sweet spot sits between 50 and 500 employees.
+Big enough to have budget, small enough to decide relatively fast.

-Geography — Start with your main market and expand when you have clear references on CPL, MQL and pipeline.
+Geography: Start with your main market and expand once you have clear references on CPL, MQL and pipeline.

 Layer 2: Person fit

-Here you define who within the company should see the ad.
+Here you define who inside the company should see the ad.

-Years of experience — An underused but very useful filter.
-It lets you exclude profiles that are too junior or too senior.
+Years of experience: An underused but very useful filter.
+It lets you cut profiles that are too junior or too senior.

 The real problem: you're selling to a committee